Ziiics/Cloud_Notes/RawNotes/CloudEssentials.md

+# 1. Introduction to Cloud

+### Cloud computing
-### Cloud computing is the delivery of IT resources (servers, storage, databases, AI/ML tools, networking) over the internet with pay-as-you-go pricing.
+Cloud Computing is the delivery of IT resources (servers, storage, databases, AI/ML tools, networking) over the internet with pay-as-you-go pricing.
 - Removes the need to buy hardware
 - Lets users rent resources only when needed (computing power, storage, server, databases, AI, ML tools, etc)
 - Allows quick access to resources within seconds